2017 World Championships in Athletics – Women's 100 metres: Summary

 In the final, Ta Lou established an early lead.
 Thompson had the slowest reaction to the gun and failed to get into contention.
 Bowie, who had been closing on the leader, leaned early for her dip at the line, winning and then stumbling to the track.
 Returning silver medallist Dafne Schippers took bronze.

-Bowie's injury following the race caused her to drop out of the 200 metres.
+Bowie's injury at the end of the race caused her to drop out of the 200 metres.